 Origin of the Name Burden

-The origin of the name Burden
+The ancient history of the name Burden

 was found in the allfamilycrests.com archives.
 Variants of the name Bearden include Burden, Beerden, Bourdon, Burdon and Burdone.
 This name is of locality origin from the place now called Burdon in the County of Durham, where a family of the name were established shortly after the Norman Conquest.
 This name is usually of Scottish descent and is found in many ancient manuscripts in that country.
 Examples of such are a William de Bourdon who witnessed a Charter of Alexander II to Hugh de Abernethy in the year 1245.
 A John Burdon, one of the suite of the Earl of Angus, is recorded as having safe conduct in England in the year 1357.